JoseGuzman/minibrain/README.md

 # minibrain

-A python module to analyze electrical signals and calcium fluorescence in brain organoids.
+A Python module to analyze electrical signals and calcium fluorescence in brain organoids.
 For personal use only.

 ## Requirements

-The module works only with Python3.
-We recommend to have a package manager like Anaconda with standard scientific modules for data handling (ipython, pandas), analysis (Scipy, NumPy, Scikit-learn) and visualization (matplotlib).
+The module has been extensively tested on Python >3.5.
+We recommend to have a package manager like Anaconda with:
+1. Standard scientific modules for data handling ([IPython and Jupyter](https://ipython.org/) , [pandas](https://pandas.pydata.org/)),
+2. Modules for scientific analysis ([Scipy](https://scipy.org/), [NumPy](https://numpy.org/) and machine learning ([Scikit-learn](https://scikit-learn.org/))
+3. The scientific library for data visualization ([Matplotlib](https://matplotlib.org/)).

 Assuming that you do not have an environment already, you can create it and download [minibrain.yml](https://github.com/JoseGuzman/minibrain/blob/master/minibrain.yml) and type:

 ```bash
 conda env create -n minibrain -f minibrain.yml